lbruand/freetle/freetlelib/GETTINGSTARTED.markdown

 }
 ```

-Each rule has a name and a rule body which is a combination of operators and unite transformations.
+Each rule has a name and a rule body which is a combination of operators and unit transformations.

 ## Transformer